I was wrong, and it's time to come clean ...

 P.S.
 Image credits as follows:

-Every 4 weeks, I publish deep dives into B2B thought leaders, breaking down their journey from unknown consultant to top tier personality.
+Every 4 weeks, I publish deep dives into B2B thought leaders, breaking down the content strategy they used to go from unknown consultant to top tier personality.

 Thank you!
 Your submission has been received!